Undergraduate courses

 Indigenous Community Management and Development

-The Indigenous Community Management and Development major will provide you with the knowledge and skills required to bring about effective, culturally appropriate social change in Indigenous services and community settings.
+The Indigenous Community Management and Development major will provide you with comprehensive knowledge and skills to implement effective, culturally appropriate change in Indigenous communities.
+It can also enhance your personal and professional development to become a leader in your industry.

 Learn more